aws-samples/amazon-api-gateway-header-based-versioning/README.md

 ### Conclusion
 ---------------

 Header based API versioning is one of the commonly used versioning strategy.
 This post showed how to use Amazon CloudFront to implement a header based API versioning solution for Amazon API Gateway.
-We also used AWS SAM CLI to build and deploy a sample serverless application to test our solution on AWS.
+You also used AWS SAM CLI to build and deploy a sample serverless application to test the solution on AWS.

 To learn more about Amazon API Gateway, visit the [API Gateway developer guide documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide), and for Amazon CloudFront refer to [Amazon CloudFront developer guide documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide).